SenZmaKi/Senpwai/README.md

 **Senpwai** is a free and open-source desktop app designed for conveniently batch downloading anime.
 Ever thought, "Damn, I really wish there was a way to download all the One Piece episodes in a few clicks," well, that's exactly what Senpwai is built for, ignoring the occasional crashes *cough* *cough*.

-The episodes are sourced from Animepahe and Gogoanime, though downloading from Animepahe is recommended cause with Gogoanime you may sometimes encounter captcha block.

 <p>
  <a href="https://github.com/SenZmaKi/Senpwai/releases"><img  height="30px" src="https://img.shields.io/github/downloads/SenZmaKi/Senpwai/total" alt="Downloads"></a>
   <a href="https://discord.gg/invite/e9UxkuyDX2" target="_blank"><img height="30px" alt="Discord" src="https://img.shields.io/discord/1131981618777702540?label=Discord&logo=discord"></a>